A dark-haired woman is sitting at a table while browsing on a laptop.

 Common reasons for student credit card denial

 Student credit cards are made with students in mind, but credit card approval isn’t guaranteed.
-There are various factors that could lead to denial.
+Various factors from your credit file and overall financial circumstances may lead to credit card denial.

 • Not earning enough income to cover potential credit card bills